rschristopher/ischristtrue.com/src/truth.md

 What is our relationship to such a spirit?

 This we can only know by revelation.
-By asking and receiving an answer.
+By asking and receiving an answer, by paying attention to the world around us.
+And rather than presuppose we arrive at truth through reductionism, we can focus our attention on the other attributes of truth: meaning, morality, and beauty.

-### Meaning and Morality
+### Meaning, Morality and Beauty

-Just as knowledge depends
- on a firm foundation
- of objective *truth*, which as we have seen can only be revealed -- so too are morality as well as its cousin: meaning (as in, the meaning of life).
-In other words, we must necessarily believe that objective knowable truths can be revealed, including moral truths.

-Truth claims, as revealed to us, contain not only the causal functions that materialists misattribute to
- "natural causes"
- (saying something is "natural" doesn't actually explain anything) -- truth claims also contain meaning and morality, in other words, values of what is good, and what is not.
-This should not be surprising since revelatory truth came from a relationship with a spirit that is
- (necessarily) the source of all that is.
-Just as we share truth claims with each other, so too does the Spirit of Truth share with us.

-What we understand as morality is intractable from a truth claim.
 All truth claims consist of
  causal functionality,
  morality,
  meaning,
  and even beauty.
 E.g., even the leaf turning to face the sun; the functionality is obvious, the leaf is absorbing as much sunlight as possible.
 But what is the meaning and morality of a leaf turning to face the sun?
 The meaning is to use the sun's energy to convert water into energy for the tree.
 The morality is that the tree is good when it does this, it flourishes with sun, and dies otherwise.
-And most fascinating, if you perceive one aspect of a truth claim, such as a moral intuition, you can from that infer the other attributes -- including the meaning of life.
+And most fascinating, if you perceive one aspect of a truth claim, such as a moral intuition, you can from that grasp the other attributes, including meaning.
+Apply this to life itself, and examine the moral intuitions of what it means to live in a way that is good, and you'll simultaneously arrive at the meaning of life.

+In our modern reductionist worldview, we often blind ourselves to revealed truths, even while our attention is captivated by, say, the beauty of a sunset, we'll fall to see the meaning.
-If you cannot understand the meaning of even the most basic of things, such as a leaf on a tree, then how could you possibly hope to understand the meaning of your own life?
+If you cannot understand the meaning of even the most basic of things, such as a leaf on a tree, then how could you possibly hope to understand the meaning of life?
 Let alone the meaning of
  the suffering and death
  of life?
-Importantly, by denying knowable objective truth, you deny morality, meaning, and even beauty -- you will be left with the inversion of beauty and morality, which is fashion and relativism.

 Seeking truth is then not an
  idle hobby of armchair philosophers.
-Seeking truth is to orient your entire life into a relationship with God, with the Spirit of Truth, imbuing your life with meaning sufficient to endure the suffering of this world.
+Seeking truth is to orient your entire life into a relationship with God, with the Spirit of Truth, revealing meaning sufficient to endure the suffering of this world.

+Importantly, by denying objective morality and beauty -- that morality and beauty are objectively knowable -- you will be left with the inversion of beauty and morality, which is fashion and relativism.
+And you will find yourself in a meaning crises, as relativism does not provide meaning sufficient for the challenges of life.
+And fashion is transient and fleeting, which is very much the antithesis of beauty, and even to truth itself.